Late Career Job Change

 Explore other areas of employment

 A career change, whether imposed or wanted, can be an opportunity to explore another field or trade based on your interests and passions.
-The questionnaire Bien se connaître (French only) This hyperlink will open in a new window. is made available to support you in this process.
+The questionnaire Bien se connaître (French only) is made available to support you in this process.
 You may also explore trades and occupations and discover a field that interests you.

 Then, various types of jobs are available to you.
 If your goal is to work only certain times of the year, seasonal jobs may be of interest to you.
 You can also work in your area of expertise as a self-employed worker.